 The business cost of account takeovers and brute force attacks

-The direct costs of fraud are obvious, be it the movement of funds from a bank or the purchase of goods via a compromised account that are not wanted or received by the account owner.
+The direct costs of fraud are obvious and the need for the prevention is obvious, be it the movement of funds from a bank or the purchase of goods via a compromised account that are not wanted or received by the account owner.
 The way a site owner chooses to manage its relationship with its real customers will vary.

 Doing so badly contributes to a second indirect cost, reputational damage.
 For the media, compromised users make a good story, regardless of how the fraud was perpetrated, and consumer rights advocates can be unforgiving.

 Reputational damage undermines customer confidence and business will be lost.
 It is best to avoid such events in the first place, but only so much can be done to force the use of long, complex passwords and encourage users not to share access credentials across multiple accounts.